viko09/JavaCode/README.md

 # JavaCode

-Inside src/ you can find some code of the basics
+Hello!
+In this code are the basics of Java